Cosmological singularity as an informational seed for Everything: Informational content of a singularity

 \section{Informational content of a singularity}

-Although the word ``information" is popular in the different branches of science, the notion of information is not purely physical.
+Although the word ``information" is popular in different science branches, the notion of information is not purely physical.
 The most interrelated notion is the ``entropy," which is defined for an assembly of the systems and equals zero for a pure quantum state \cite{kak}.
 Saying about ``Everything,'' we imply that only one single ``Everything'' exists, and it is a single universe being in a single quantum state, i.e., its entropy equals zero.
 Thus, other definition for the ``information content'' is required.

 A basic assumption could be accepted that a vacuum state contains no information.
 The next point for introducing the information could be the formula by Kullback-Leibler \cite{kullback} comparing two probability distributions of a random variable in the information theory.
-In fact, it is a distance in the functional space between two functions.
+In fact, it is a measure in the functional space of the functions $\bar \wp_k$.